 There are several reasons why mentoring programs can be effective at driving employee engagement.
 The first one is the opportunity for training and development that is provided to employees.
 The next one is that you are able to break down any communication barriers, as mentors and mentees develop a close-knit relationship.

-Furthermore, mentors and mentees can gain extensive benefits from the mentorship program since they learn from each other and are given the opportunity to showcase what they’ve learned.
+Furthermore, the mentorship program can benefit both mentors and mentees, as both learn from each other and have the opportunity to showcase what they’ve learned.

 And importantly, mentoring builds accountability.
 Program participants have made a commitment to the program and they want to be able to apply whatever they have learned from their mentors (or vice versa).